 If you have a deeded timeshare, your interest in the property can be foreclosed if you don't make your mortgage payments.
-Also, if you don't pay the maintenance fees, special assessments, utilities, and taxes you could face foreclosure.
-(To find out more, see Can a Timeshare Be Foreclosed for Nonpayment of Fees or Assessments?)
+If you don't pay the maintenance fees, special assessments, utilities, and taxes, you could also face foreclosure.

 State law governs timeshares, and the foreclosure process varies from state to state.
-Depending on state law, the procedure could be judicial (which means the lender goes through state court to foreclose) or nonjudicial (where the foreclosure takes place outside of the court system).
+Depending on state law, the procedure could be judicial (the lender goes through state court to foreclose) or nonjudicial (where the foreclosure takes place outside of the court system).

 The procedure for a timeshare foreclosure might be different than the typical process for residential properties.
 In Florida, for example, residential foreclosures are judicial, but state law allows the lender to use a nonjudicial process to foreclose timeshare properties.
 (Fla.
 Stat.
 Ann. § 721.855 and § 721.856.)
 (To find out which foreclosure process lenders regularly use for residential properties in a particular state, check our Key Aspects of State Foreclosure Law: 50-State Chart.)

-In a foreclosure, the total debt the borrowers owe might exceed the foreclosure sale price.
-The difference between the total debt and the sale price is called a deficiency.
+In a foreclosure, the total debt the borrower owes might exceed the foreclosure sale price.
+The difference between the total debt and the sale price is called a "deficiency."

 Example.
 Say the total debt owed for a timeshare is $15,000, but it only sells for $10,000 at the foreclosure sale.
 The deficiency is $5,000.

-Whether or not you'll face a deficiency judgment after a timeshare foreclosure depends on state law.
-In Florida, the lender can't get a deficiency judgment against you after a nonjudicial timeshare foreclosure so long as you don't object to the nonjudicial foreclosure process.
+Whether you'll face a deficiency judgment (a personal judgment for the amount of the deficiency) after a timeshare foreclosure depends on state law.
+In Florida, for instance, the lender can't get a deficiency judgment against you after a nonjudicial timeshare foreclosure so long as you don't object to the nonjudicial foreclosure process.
 (Fla.
 Stat.
 Ann. §§ 721.81, 721.855, and 721.856.)